ldeo-glaciology/firn_accumulation_model/README.md

 [![DOI](https://zenodo.org/badge/363214644.svg)](https://zenodo.org/badge/latestdoi/363214644)

-Code to solve the nondimensional firn compaction model presented in the preprint article *Grain-size evolution controls the accumulation dependence ofmodeled isothermal firn thickness*.
+Code to solve the nondimensional firn compaction model presented in the preprint article *Grain-size evolution controls the accumulation dependence of modeled isothermal firn thickness*.

 This paper is unpublished/unreviewed, but will be availible in preprint form soon and a link to the paper will be provided here when it is.